 Once you join PMI, you should schedule your exam.
-You should choose a date and time that gives you ample study time.
+Be sure to choose a date and time that gives you ample study time.
 A rule of thumb is about three months.
-This gives you enough time to study and puts the right amount of time pressure on you motivate your preparation.
+This puts the right amount of time pressure on you motivate your preparation.
 Exams must be taken in-person, so you should pick a testing location that is convenient for you.

 Study, Study, Study

 PMI exams are not easy.
 You need to study the entire PMBOK® Guide in order to pass the PMP® or CAPM® exam.
 Many people choose to take boot camp style classes.
 Other people choose to buy study materials and go it alone.
 Either way can work, but passage rates are higher for people who take classes.